ohalliday/new-blog/src/content/introduction-to-flutter.md

 Flutter takes advantage of many different techniques in order to achieve high performance and productivity.
 These include:

 - Compiling to native code.
-B
+By doing this, the overall speed of a flutter app is increased substantially, and there